 You’re using VMware Horizon Mirage to manage your physical and virtual desktops.
 But how are you managing your applications’ settings?
 When you use PolicyPak with VMware Horizon Mirage you’ll see instant results.
 When you implement a layer to your desktops, PolicyPak can manage that layer.
 Check out this video to see exactly how it’s done:

 PolicyPak and VMware Horizon Mirage Video Transcript

 Hello, everybody.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this series of videos, we’re demonstrating how PolicyPak is the missing tool for VMWare’s suite of end user computing products.
 In this demonstration, we’re going to see how PolicyPak and VMWare Horizon Mirage make an awesome better together story.